irmen/prog8/docs/source/libraries.rst

     It stores and restores the values of the internal prog8 variables.
     This allows other code to run that might clobber these values temporarily.

+``push (value)``
+    pushes a byte value on the CPU hardware stack.
+Low-level function that should normally not be used.

+``pushw (value)``
+    pushes a 16-bit word value on the CPU hardware stack.
+Low-level function that should normally not be used.

+``pop ()``
+    pops a byte value off the CPU hardware stack and returns it.
+    Low-level function that should normally not be used.

+``popw ()``
+    pops a 16-bit word value off the CPU hardware stack and returns it.
+    Low-level function that should normally not be used.

 conv
 ----